Variandr/maxim-savchenko/README.md

 The project was deployed [HERE](https://variandr.github.io/maxim-savchenko)

-The app war created using:
+The app was created using:

 -React, react-router-dom v6